Coverack to St Keverne circular walk

 Photo from 1899 at the National Maritime Museum

 13. Go through the gap and head to a gap on the right of the stone wall.
-Then follow the path towards the white sign to reach a gap in the wall just before this.
+Then follow the path to reach a gap in the wall.

 The Glenbervie was a British-owned iron sailing ship which in January 1902 was carrying a consignment of pianos and high quality spirits including 600 barrels of whisky, 400 barrels of brandy and barrels of rum.
 The sailing ship lost her way in bad weather and ran aground at Lowland Point.
 All 16 crewmen were saved by lifeboat.
 Much of the alcoholic cargo was also rescued.
 The grounded ship was photographed by the Gibson family from the Scilly Isles.